ExMember/exmember.github.io/_drafts/the_value_of_bitcoin.md

 Because bitcoin has no value, it cannot be a value investment.

-Speculation is the process of guessing which assets people will pay more for in the future and buying those assets with the intent of selling them when the price goes up.
+Speculation is the process of speculating on which assets people will pay more for in the future and buying those assets with the intent of selling them when the price goes up.

-Bitcoin meteoric rise in price has created astonishing returns for speculators and it may continue to do so.
+Bitcoin's meteoric rise in price has created astonishing returns for speculators and it may continue to do so.
 Because the price is limited only by what people believe other people will pay for bitcoin in the future there is no limit to how high it can go.